It's all about choice

 Many businesses also advertise or list themselves on publically-available pro-hunting or pro-shooting websites or in widely-available magazines.

-We always insist on evidence or proof before listing a business (we never publish hearsay or rumour), we do not reproduce copyrighted imagery, we do not reproduce home addresses, and we make all reasonable checks to make sure that to the best of our knowledge the information we publish is accurate.
+NOTE: we always ask for evidence or proof before listing a business (we never publish hearsay or rumour), we do not reproduce copyrighted imagery, we do not reproduce home addresses, and we make all reasonable checks to make sure that to the best of our knowledge the information we publish is accurate.

 We are always happy to correct a listing or remove it entirely if we have made a mistake and the information we have published is not accurate.